Jamaat-ul-Ahrar: Relations with TTP

 The group had announced they would no longer recognize or obey Mullah Fazlullah as their Emir.
 In March 2015, the group's spokesman announced that it was considering to swear loyalty to main TTP leadership again.

+JuA initiated a reconciliation process with the TTP in 2015 and remerged with the Pakistani Taliban in August 2020.
+Starting from 2023, amid growing rifts with the TTP's Central Shura Council and leadership disputes with Mufti Noor Wali Mehsud, the group has carried out attacks independently and has resumed operating separately from the Pakistani Taliban since 2025.
+In May 2026, intense clashes between the TTP and JuA erupted in the Kurram region, in which 19 JuA fighters and 3 TTP members were killed.

 Designation as terrorist organization

 On 6 July 2017, the Security Council's 1267 Sanctions Committee approved the addition of Jamaat-ul-Ahrar in the list of entities and individuals subject to the assets freeze, travel ban and arms embargo.
 Pakistan had proposed this listing.
 It was designated as a Global Terrorist Organization under the SDN by the United States Department of the Treasury's Office of Foreign Assets Control, with addresses in Mohmand District, Bajaur District, Khyber District, Orakzai District, Charsadda, Peshawar, Swat, Punjab Province, Pakistan.